Trusted by 19,000+ Clinicians

 As a general rule, if the person is hoisted for transfers, a care chair offers better support, is easier to hoist from, and can be wheeled from room to room to cut down on hoisting transfers.

-If the patient is still standing for transfers, you’ll likely be looking at a riser recliner chair or a high seat chair.
+If the patient is still standing for transfers, you’ll likely be looking at a riser recliner chair or a high back chair.

 However, as with any rule, there are exceptions.